 As you probably already know, Apple Inc. is the technology company behind some of the world’s most famous electronic gadgets such as the iPhone and iPad.

 Nearly everywhere you look you can see someone searching for something on an Apple product.
-A well-known product such as the Apple iPhone often makes for a well-known investment opportunity as well.

 Many investors – both big time investors and the average investor – have invested a portion of their money into Apple stock.

 If you purchased your stock shares in Apple when the company first went public, you could be a millionaire by now, depending on how many shares you bought at the time.

 Technology giant Apple Inc. (trading ticker: AAPL) first went public on December 12, 1980.
 Its initial offering stock shares sold for $22 per share.